Red Sox vs. Athletics Player Props Betting Odds

-Sportsbooks have set player props for Rafael Devers and others when the Boston Red Sox visit the Oakland Athletics at Oakland-Alameda County Coliseum on Monday at 9:40 PM ET.
+Player props are listed for Rafael Devers and Brent Rooker, among others, when the Boston Red Sox visit the Oakland Athletics at Oakland-Alameda County Coliseum on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!